 - Teenage drivers are barred from using all cell phones and other wireless communications devices.

 Distracted driving fine: $124, more if an accident results (source WSP).

 Distracted driving legislation (2017):

-House Bill 1371: Would rewrite distracted driving law to bar holding of personal electronic devices while driving unless they are in hands-free mode.
+Senate Bill 5289: Would rewrite distracted driving law to bar holding of personal electronic devices while driving unless they are in hands-free mode.
 Cites a list of potential smartphone functions such as composing texts, taking photos and viewing videos.
 Allows “minimal use of a finger to activate, deactivate, or initiate a function of the device.”
 Reclassifies offenses as moving violations.
-Minimum fine: $350.
-Approved as SHB 1371 by the Transportation Committee on Feb.
-15. (Farrell)
+Fines doubled for serial violations.
+Establishes offense of “driving dangerously distracted,” but with secondary enforcement and fine of $30.